Wyoming Highway 92

-Wyoming Highway 92 (WYO 92) is a 16.47 mi Wyoming state highway in the eastern Goshen County that travels from Torrington to the Nebraska state line.
+Wyoming Highway 92 (WYO 92) is a 16.47 mi Wyoming state highway in eastern Goshen County that travels from Torrington to the Nebraska state line.
+It is part of a continuous 886 mi four-state "Highway 92" which begins in Wyoming, goes through Nebraska and Iowa, and ends in La Moille, Illinois.

 Route description

-Highway 92 begins in downtown Torrington at an intersection with U.S. Routes 26 and 85.
+Highway 92 begins the 886-mile (1,426 km) four-state "Highway 92" in downtown Torrington at an intersection with U.S. Routes 26 and 85.
 Highway 92 proceeds southward, concurrent with US 85 Business.
 In one half-mile Highway 92 intersects mainline US 85 again, where US 85 Business ends and the concurrency with the mainline begins.
 The routes cross the North Platte River and intersects the eastern terminus of Highway 156 in an area known as South Torrington.
 Leaving Torrington, the highway intersects the northern end of Highway 154 before splitting off from US 85.
 US 85 then continues south toward Cheyenne while Highway 92 turns east.
 Highway 92 travels southeasterly to the community of Huntley, a Census-designated place (CDP), where it intersects the eastern terminus of Highway 161 as the road turns east.
-Highway 92 zig-zags southeast of Huntley where it intersects the western (northern) terminus of Highway 158 as it heads for the Nebraska state line.
+Highway 92 zigzags southeast of Huntley where it intersects the western (northern) terminus of Highway 158 as it heads for the Nebraska state line.
 At the Nebraska state border near Lyman, Nebraska the roadway continues east as Nebraska Highway 92.
+It eventually connects to Iowa Highway 92 and to Illinois Route 92.